VascoMS/AWS-Cloud-Computing-Project/README.md

 5. `javassist` - javassist tool to gather metrics
 6. `storage` - storage of the gathered metrics using Amazon DynamoDB

-Refer to the `README.md` files of the first three packages to get more details about each workload.
+Refer to the `README.md` files of the first three modules to get more details about each workload.

 ### How to run the webserver locally with instrumentation of the workloads